 You can have a well-designed website.
 You can even have an optimized website that ranks high in the search engines for top keywords.
 But if you don’t have conversion-driven copy, it’s all for nothing.
 Simply put, your website copy is what determines whether or not a visitor becomes a customer.

 - Too much “we-we” talk—I hate to burst your bubble, but your customers don’t want to hear you rambling on and on about how great you think you are.
 Customers only care about one thing: What’s in it for me?
 With that in mind, you shouldn’t be saying “we, we, we”, but instead, you need to say “you, you, you.”
-Here’s a cool tool I like to use when writing web copy: We We Calculator or this one.
+Here’s a cool tool I like to use when writing web copy.
 It grades your copy based on how custom-centric it is.

 - The copy is difficult to scan—Eye-tracking studies show that users tend to scan online content rather than read it word for word.
 In fact, online readers scan in an F-shaped pattern.
 That means you need to focus on making your copy as easy to scan as possible.
 You can do this by using short paragraphs, bulleted lists, bolded phrases, and by putting the most important information at the beginning of each new paragraph.